Russians in Ukraine: Ukraine after the dissolution of the Soviet Union

-Some regions such as Rivne Oblast have no schools with Russian only instruction left, but only Russian classes provided in the mixed Russian-Ukrainian schools.
-As of May 2007, only seven schools with Russian as the main language of instruction are left in Kyiv, with 17 more mixed language schools totaling 8,000 pupils, with the rest of the pupils attending the schools with Ukrainian being the only language of instruction.
-Among the latter pupils, 45,700 (or 18% of the total) study the Russian language as a separate subject in the largely Russophone Ukrainian capital, although an estimated 70 percent of Ukraine's population nationwide consider that Russian should be taught at secondary schools along with Ukrainian.
+Some regions such as Rivne Oblast have no schools with Russian-only instruction left, but only Russian classes provided in the mixed Russian-Ukrainian schools.
+As of May 2007, there were seven schools with Russian as the main language of instruction in Kyiv, with 17 more mixed language schools (totaling 8,000 pupils)—the remaining pupils attended schools with Ukrainian being the only language of instruction.
+Of these, 45,700 studied Russian as a separate subject, in a largely Russophone Ukrainian capital.
+An estimated 70 percent of Ukraine's population nationwide considered that both Russian and Ukrainian should be taught at secondary schools.

-The Russian Cultural Center in Lviv has been attacked and vandalized on several occasions.
-On January 22, 1992, it was raided by UNA-UNSO led by the member of Lviv Oblast Council.
-UNA-UNSO members searched the building, partially destroyed archives and pushed people out from the building.
-Their attackers declared that everything in Ukraine belonged to the Ukrainians, so the Russians and the Jews were not allowed to reside or have property there.
-The building was vandalized during the Papal Visit to Lviv in 2001, then in 2003 (5 times), 2004 (during the Orange Revolution), 2005, 2006.
+On 22 January 1992, the Russian Cultural Center in Lviv was raided by UNA-UNSO, led by the member of Lviv Oblast Council.
+UNA-UNSO members searched the building, destroyed archives and pushed people outside, declaring that everything in Ukraine belonged to the Ukrainians, so the Russians and the Jews were not allowed to reside or have property there.
+The building was vandalized during the Papal Visit to Lviv in 2001, and on multiple occasions between 2003 and 2006.

 Pro-Russian protesters remove a Ukrainian flag and replace it with a Russian flag in front of the Donetsk Oblast Regional State Administration building during the 2014 pro-Russian conflict in Ukraine.

 After the Euromaidan events, regions with a large ethnic Russian populations became the scene of Anti-Maidan protests and Russian-backed separatist activity.
 After being seized by Russian unmarked troops, the Supreme Council of Crimea announced the 2014 Crimean referendum, and sent a request to Russia to send military forces into the Crimea to "protect" the local population from Euromaidan protesters, which marked the beginning of the Russian annexation of Crimea.
 After the elected regional parliament of the Donetsk Oblast refused to comply with the demands of the pro-Russian protesters, the secessionists decided to create their own council consisting of unelected separatist individuals, which in its first session voted to conduct a referendum on deciding the future of the region.